That estimated dollar metric results from an -85.7% drop compared to $69.5 billion five years earlier in 2021.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Iran has highly positive net exports in the international trade of plastics, both as materials and items made from plastic.
-In turn, these cashflows indicate Iran’s strong competitive advantages under the plastics and plastic articles product category.
+Iran has highly positive net exports in the international trade of plastics, both as materials and items made from plastic, as well as mineral fuels including oil.
+In turn, these cashflows indicate Iran’s strong competitive advantages under the related product categories.

 Products Causing Worst Trade Deficits for Iran